 Air Travel

-Getting to Historic Quebec City is made easy through well-connected transportation infrastructure.
-For many tourists, air travel is the preferred option.
-Quebec City is served by the Jean Lesage International Airport (YQB), which is located approximately 16 kilometres (10 miles) from the city centre.
+Getting to Historic Quebec City is made accessible through well-connected transportation infrastructure.
+For many travellers, air travel is the preferred option.
+Quebec City is served by Jean Lesage International Airport (YQB), located approximately 16 kilometres (10 miles) from the city centre.

 This airport offers domestic and international flights, making it accessible from Canada and beyond.
-Tourists can choose from different airlines that operate direct flights to Quebec City from major cities such as Montreal, Toronto, New York, and Paris.
+Visitors can choose from different airlines that operate direct flights to Quebec City from major cities such as Montreal, Toronto, New York, and Paris.
+For international travellers, particularly those from the UK and Ireland, connecting flights are readily available with major carriers.

 Trains and Buses